lloydk/tsort/README.md

 // Thows an Error: Cycle detected
 ```

-Iterate over each strongly connected component of a graph and log each strongly connected component to the console
+Iterate over each strongly connected component of a graph and log each strongly connected component to the console:

 ```ts
 const g = new Map<number, number[]>();
   g.set(1, [2])